korolev-egor/pokeapi/README.md

 - **korolev_check_dag.py**

-Defiles DAG that gets number of generations and prints it in airflow logs.
+Defiles DAG that gets number of generations daily and prints it in airflow logs.

 - **korolev_fetch_dag.py**